ccnmtl/case-consortium/content/case/case_122.md

   \ documents proving improprieties in a privatization deal.
 Before publishing a story,\
   \ he was offered a bribe to spike it.Epilogue, Teaching NoteTopics: journalism;\
   \ business ethics; editorial management"
-"epologue": "TZ bribery epilogue FINAL.pdf" "faculty_notes": ""
+"epilogue": "TZ bribery epilogue FINAL.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "122"